jgarber623/svgeez/README.md

 <svg><use xlink:href="#icons-menu"></svg>
 ```

-A more complete example from a Rails 5 application's layout file:
+A more complete example from a Rails 4.1.x or lower application's layout file:

 ```erb
 <body>